ellabentov/VideoIndexerLab/Ready_Video_Indexer_Lab.md

     ![](media/image4.png)

-2. On the search bar, search for **Build** in the 'Find topic' box and for **Satya** in the 'Find people
+2. On the search bar, search for **Build** in the 'Find topics' box and for **Satya** in the 'Find people'

     ![](media/image5.png)

-3. The videos in the gallery will are filtered according to your filtering you requested, and each video thumbnail will include a summary of the insights found!
+3. The videos in the gallery will be filtered according to your filtering you requested, and each video thumbnail will include a summary of the insights found!

     In this case we can see visual, transcript, labels and name insights were found.
-Later in this workshop we will learn more about those insight.
+Later in this workshop we will learn more about those insights.

     ![](media/image6.png)

-4. Click **show more filters** to see more filtering options such as filtering by specific types of insights or specific languages.
+4. Click **Show more filters** to see more filtering options such as filtering by specific types of insights or specific languages.

 5. Click **Clear search** to start over.